ministryofjustice/opg-modernising-lpa-docs/src/adr/articles/0014-repository-guidelines.md

 ## Context

 We want our code repositories to be as user-friendly as possible.
-We have already created a document defining best practices as agreed by all teams on what a good `README.md` file is and have applied this to our existing repositories.
+We have already created a document defining best practices as agreed by all teams on what a good `README.md` file and repository is and have applied this to our existing repositories.

 This guide can be found on our [OPG Technical Guidance - Repo Readme Principles](https://docs.opg.service.justice.gov.uk/documentation/guides/repo_principles.html#repo-readme-principles) page.